-- 335 NIST Special Publication (SP) 800-30, Guide for Conducting Risk Assessments, states that risk is "a - 336 measure of the extent to which an entity is threatened by a potential circumstance or event, and - typically a function of (i) the adverse impacts that would arise if the circumstance or event occurs and - 338 (ii) the likelihood of occurrence."
-The guide further defines risk assessment as "the process of - identifying, estimating, and prioritizing risks to organizational operations (including mission, functions, - 340 image, reputation), organizational assets, individuals, other organizations, and the Nation, resulting - 341 from the operation of an information system.
-Part of risk management incorporates threat and - 342 vulnerability analyses, and considers mitigations provided by security controls planned or in place." - 343 The NCCoE recommends that any discussion of risk management, particularly at the enterprise level, - begins with a comprehensive review of NIST SP 800-37, Guide for Applying the Risk Management - 345 Framework to Federal Information Systems-material that is available to the public.
-The risk
+NIST SP 800-30 Revision 1, Guide for Conducting Risk Assessments, states that risk is "a measure of the extent to which an entity is threatened by a potential circumstance or event, and typically a function of: (i) the adverse impacts that would arise if the circumstance or event occurs; and (ii) the likelihood of occurrence."
+The guide further defines risk assessment as "the process of identifying, estimating, and prioritizing risks to organizational operations (including mission, functions, image, reputation), organizational assets, individuals, other organizations, and the Nation, resulting from the operation of an information system.
+Part of risk management incorporates threat and vulnerability analyses, and considers mitigations provided by security controls planned or in place."

-346 management framework (RMF) guidance, as a whole, proved to be invaluable in giving us a baseline to 347 assess risks, from which we developed the project, the security characteristics of the build, and this 348 guide.
+The NCCoE recommends that any discussion of risk management, particularly at the enterprise level, begins with a comprehensive review of NIST SP 800-37 Revision 2, Risk Management Framework for Information Systems and Organizations-material that is available to the public.
+The Risk Management Framework (RMF) guidance, as a whole, proved to be invaluable in giving us a baseline to assess risks, from which we developed the project, the security characteristics of the build, and this guide.

-349 3.4.1 Threats
+3.4.1 Threats

-350 A threat is "any circumstance or event with the potential to adversely impact organizational operations"

-351 [22].
-The following subsections describe the authentication-based threats to e-commerce retail as 2 environments that were considered when developing this practice guide.
+A threat is "an event or condition that has the potential for causing asset loss and the undesirable consequences or impact from such loss" [17].
+The following subsections describe the authentication-based threats to e-commerce retail environments that were considered when developing this practice guide.

-353 3.4.1.1 Credential Stuffing
+3.4.1.1 Credential Stuffing

-354 Credential stuffing is a type of brute-force attack [23].
-In credential stuffing, large-scale account accounts from a different website, and then a credential stuffing capability testing the logins to find accounts that have identical customer IDs and passwords, on both the website from which the accountcredentials were stolen and the website that is being targeted for theft.
+Credential stuffing is a type of brute-force attack [22].
+In credential stuffing, large-scale account username and password theft is used against online retailers.
+Common scenarios include stealing accounts from a different website, and then a credential stuffing capability tests the logins to find accounts that have identical customer IDs and passwords on both the website from which the account credentials were stolen and the website that is being targeted for theft.